lucky0612/ideaforge/README.md

-# 🌟 Project Name: Image to Webpage Generator 🌟
+# 🌟 Image to Webpage Generation 🌟

 🚀 **Transform images into fully functional web pages** using the power of the Geminni API and modern backend tools.